lakejs/lake-docs/reference/toolbar.md

 ---
 layout: doc
-title: Toolbar class
+title: Toolbar
 outline: [2, 3]
 ---

 # {{ $frontmatter.title }}

-The `Toolbar` class provides properties and methods for rendering and manipulating the toolbar.
+The `Toolbar` interface provides properties and methods for rendering and manipulating the toolbar.

 Example: